radekm/imgui-c3/README.md

 locally to `imgui-generator/definitions/cimplot`.

 **Update C and C++ sources:**
-Go to repositories of Dear ImGui, cimgui, ImPlot and cimplot and update sources in `libs/cimgui` and `libs/cimplot`.
+Go to repositories of Dear ImGui, cimgui, ImPlot, cimplot and ImGuiFileDialog and update sources in `libs/cimgui`, `libs/cimplot` and `libs/filedialog`.
 You may also need to update `sokol_imgui.h` which is in sokol repo and regenerate `simgui.c3`.
 Unfortunately at the moment this means manually modifying `bindgen/gen_all.py` and `bindgen/gen_c3.py`